rougier/from-python-to-numpy/02-introduction.rst

 "ufuncs".

 Let's take a very simple example, random walk.
-One possible object oriented approach would be to define a `RandomWalker` class and to write with a walk method that would return current position after each (random) steps.
+One possible object oriented approach would be to define a `RandomWalker` class and write a walk method that would return the current position after each (random) step.
 It's nice, it's readable, but it is slow:

 **Object oriented approach**